Neurological diseases

 Hydrocephalus in dogs: symptoms

-Hydrocephalus is more common in puppies than adults dogs, as it is a predominantly congenital condition.
+Hydrocephalus is more common in puppies than adult dogs, as it is a predominantly congenital condition.
 Therefore, if your puppy has a swollen head, it’s important that you are able to recognize additional signs of hydrocephalus in dogs.
 The most common symptoms of hydrocephalus in dogs include:

 • Convulsions